 Window Bird Feeders Give You Closer Views of Birds

-Even if you don't have a big backyard, you can still enjoy attracting and feeding the birds.
+Even if you don't have a big backyard with trees, you can still enjoy attracting and feeding the birds.
 We found the best window bird feeders.

 Even if you live in an apartment building or simply don’t have a yard, garden or trees, you can still enjoy the birds.
 There are window bird feeders you can put right on your windows with suction cups.
 “A window bird feeder can keep mealtimes interesting,” says wildlife artist Heather Bartmann of Fort Collins, Colorado.
 Her main visitors are house sparrows, but even the most common birds are fun to watch if you can observe their behavior up close.